7 Things You’re Doing Wrong on Your Landing Pages and How to Fix Them

 Landing pages often get ignored.

 For every 83 dollars spent on traffic acquisition, only a dollar is spent on landing page optimization.
-Traffic, however, is a competitive market.
-Marketers are always trying to get top of search results and to convince super affiliates to promote their products and services.
+Traffic, however, is a competitive market – marketers are always trying to get top of search results and to convince super affiliates to promote their products and services.

 Now, even if you’re not neglecting your landing pages, chances are you’re looking at them from a marketer’s perspective.
 Because of lack of regular interaction with end-users (unless you’re a very small business), we often make assumptions about who the end-users are and what motivates them.
-We are experts on our own websites, but we are ignorant to the gaps in the knowledge that end-users may have.
+We are experts of our own websites, but we are ignorant to the gaps in the knowledge that end-users may have.

-So, while you may see your pages as usable, in reality, you might be presenting a difficult web experience to your visitors.
+So, while we you may see your pages as usable, in reality, you might be presenting a difficult web experience to your visitors.

 1. Unclear Call-to-Action